abinit/abinit/doc/tutorial/tddft.md

 Kohn-Sham eigenvalues (occupied and unoccupied), for further reference.
 They are ordered by increasing energy.
-In order to analyze the TDDFT as well as experimental data in the next section, let us mention that the Kohn-Sham eigenfunctions in this simulation have the following characteristics :
+In order to analyze the TDDFT as well as experimental data in the next section, let us mention that the Kohn-Sham eigenfunctions in this simulation have the following characteristics:

   * The first and fifth states are (non-degenerate) occupied sigma states (m=0), with even parity
   * The second state is a (non-degenerate) occupied sigma state (m=0), with odd parity